Ali Hassan Mwinyi Road

 A caller then calls out random numbers between 1 and 90, and the players mark off these numbers on their cards as they are called out.

 The first person to achieve the specific configuration mentioned at the beginning of the round wins a prize.

 That’s basically it but you can find more details here.

 As the caller called out numbers, I crossed them out on my sheet.

 Second game–nothing still.

-Instead of being discouraged, by the third game, I was completely engrossed, so much so that I was in complete agreement when the caller threatened to throw some rowdy guys out of the club for disrupting the game, I was in complete agreement!
+By the third game, discouragement had surprisingly not set in.
+Instead, it was quite the opposite: I was all in!
+When the caller threatened to throw some rowdy guys out of the club for disrupting the game, I was in complete agreement!